 Home purchase loan is the most common and sought after product of home loan, it is availed to buy a new home or a home under resale.
 The lenders generally provide up to 85% of the entire amount required to buy the house.
 You can get these loans at fixed rates or floating rate of interest.
 You can claim an income tax deduction on the interest paid on such loans.
 All leading banks and NBFCs provide such loans.

 Land or Plot Loan

-This type of loan is exclusively offered by banks or NBFCs to purchase a land or plot on which the applicant is looking to build his/her house.
-The rate of interest applicable on land loan is as per home loan but you are not entitled to claim tax deduction on the interest paid on such loans.
-Almost all leading banks like HDFC Bank, Axis Bank and ICICI Bank etc. offer this type of loan.
+This type of loan is exclusively offered by banks or NBFCs to purchase land or plot on which the applicant is looking to build his/her house.
+The rate of interest applicable on a land loan is as per home loan but you are not entitled to claim a tax deduction on the interest paid on such loans.
+Almost all leading banks like HDFC Bank, Axis Bank, and ICICI Bank, etc. offer this type of loan.

 Loan for the Construction of House